learn-co-curriculum/phase-0-project-prep-part-1/README.md

-# Prework Final Project Prep Part I: Setting Up Your Repo
+# Software Engineering Prep Final Project Prep Part I: Setting Up Your Repo

 ## Learning Goals

-- Set up your local and remote repositories for your final prework project
+- Set up your local and remote repositories for your final Software Engineering Prep project

 ## Introduction

 Now that you've learned about Git version control, it's time to put your new skills to use!

-In the next section, as the final requirement for the prework, you'll be creating a personal website!
+In the next section, as the final requirement for Software Engineering Prep, you'll be creating a personal website!
 In this lesson, you'll get some practice with Git and get set up for your final project at the same time.

 Specifically, we'll go through the following steps: